-Supporting Question Assessments and Scoring Options
+Formative Assessments, Lesson Summative Assessment and Scoring Options

 The assessment activities and possible scoring options allow educators to evaluate how students comprehend and apply the knowledge they learned from the individual primary source activities.
 Assessment instructions, example worksheets and possible scoring options are located at the end of this Read Iowa History section.
-Reproduceable assessment worksheets also are available on the USB flash drive and Google Drive folder.